 - 1 celeriac (about 2 lb [0.85 kg]), peeled and chopped

 - 1 bay leaf

-- Heat the oil in a pan on medium/low heat.
+- Heat the oil in a pan over medium-low heat.

 - When the oil is hot, add the chopped onion.
-Fry till soft.
+Cook and stir until it turns transparent.

-- Cover the pan and sweat for several minutes, stirring occasionally to prevent sticking or burning.
+- Cover and simmer for 5 minutes, stirring occasionally to prevent sticking or burning.

-- Add the remaining vegetable stock, and simmer until the vegetables are cooked.
-Leave to cool.
+- Add the remaining vegetable stock, cover and simmer until the vegetables are cooked through.

-- Once cool, blend the soup, add salt and pepper to your liking, adjust water if necessary.
+- Once cool, blend the soup, season with salt and pepper to taste.